lijunsong/pollen-mode/README.md

 (require 'company-pollen)
 ```

+To start the server, run `M-x pollen-server-start`, and then the server buffer
+has indicator for your next step.

-Feedbacks and feature requests are welcome.
+Feedbacks and feature requests are very welcome.
 I write with pollen-mode
-everyday and I'd like to hear what you think about that can improve
+everyday and I'd like to hear your thoughts on how to improve our editing
-editing experience[1].

-[1] And I agree that pollen probably needs an IDE that really
-understands racket code to make editing experience awesome.
+experience.